aws/aws-toolkit-azure-devops/Docs/systemsmanager-runcommand.rst

 Parameters
 ----------

     The required and optional parameters for the document to be executed, specified as JSON.
     Refer to the specific command to be run for details.

-    Example format: { "param1" : [ "value" ], "param2" : [ "value","value2" ] }
+    Example format: :code:`{ "param1" : [ "value" ], "param2" : [ "value","value2" ] }`

 Comment
 -------

     User-specified information about the command, such as a brief description of what the command should do.
 Maximum length 100 characters.

 Service Role ARN
 ----------------

-    The Amazon Resource Name (ARN) or name of the IAM role that Systems Manager uses to send notifications.
+    The Amazon Resource Name (ARN) or name of the IAM role Systems Manager uses to send notifications.
     If the name of a role is supplied the task will automatically determine the ARN.

 Select Targets by*
 ------------------

     How the instances to be targetted by the command are selected.
 You can choose from Instance IDs, Tags or the name of a build variable containing a list of instance IDs.

 Instance IDs
 ------------